IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/00_igDoughnutChart_Overview.md

 - [Configuring Selection and Explosion (*igDoughnutChart*)](igDoughnutChart-Configuring-Selection-and-Explosion.html): This topic explains how to configure the slice selection and explosion on `igDoughnutChart`.

-- [jQuery and ASP.NET MVC Helper API Links (*igDoughnutChart*)](igDoughnutChart-API-Links.html): This topic provides links to the API documentation about the `igDoughnutChart` control and the ASP.NET MVC Helper for it.
+- [jQuery and Ignite UI for MVC API Links (*igDoughnutChart*)](igDoughnutChart-API-Links.html): This topic provides links to the API documentation about the `igDoughnutChart` control and the Ignite UI for MVC for it.